Skip to content

 npm scripts

 Since our transfer value threshold is pretty high (10 thousand), we may not flag a lot of transactions.
-To quickly make changes and see them take effect, try changing the threshold to a lower number and save the agent.ts file.
+To quickly make changes and see them take effect, try changing the threshold to a lower number and save the bot.ts file.
 The bot should automatically restart with your new changes.

 It is also worth mentioning that bots are long-running processes.
 This means you can maintain state in-memory across blocks and transactions if needed.
 See the high transaction volume bot as an example of a stateful bot.